FREQUENTLY ASKED QUESTIONS ABOUT OUR APPLICATION OF THE ESCHEAT VARIABLES

 Below are frequently asked questions about the variables impacting the application of escheat along with our systems for managing these variables.

-Q. You mention that there are variables which impact escheat.
+Q. You mention that there are variables that impact escheat.
 What are the variables?

 Many variables affect decisions regarding escheat.
 The state laws themselves vary.
 Attributes of the parties to the instruments vary.
 Features of the programs vary.
 And facts per instrument vary.
 Varying laws, varying party attributes, varying program features, and varying card specific facts directly impact the application of escheat to a specific item.